Table of Contents

 - How will your medical care be paid for?

 - Have you overlooked anything that could potentially be a financial burden on your loved ones?

 Also, bear in mind that Emergency Medical Technicians (EMTs) are not required to honor the instructions outlined in your Advance Directive Form.
 Once an emergency call has been made, their job requires them to do whatever necessary to stabilize a person for transportation to the hospital.

 Your Advance Directive comes into effect only after a hospital physician has evaluated your condition thoroughly and determined your underlying conditions.

-Some states, however, recognize a special out-of-hospital “Do Not Resuscitate” bracelet, which could help prevent emergency personnel from ignoring your medical wishes.
+Some states, however, recognize a special out-of-hospital “Do Not Resuscitate” bracelet, in addition to a valid DNR form, which could help prevent emergency personnel from ignoring your medical wishes.

 The Consequences of Not Using One

 Without an Advance Directive Form, you risk your healthcare provider and loved ones not knowing your healthcare preferences and how best to accomplish them.
 Your primary care physician or spouse may have conflicting views on what should be done in certain medical situations — leading to highly contentious and confusing circumstances that could possibly put your life at stake.

 A Living Will coupled with a Medical Power of Attorney gives you the opportunity to take control of your future in case of a medical emergency.